DanielMinan/RAMP-RT/README.md

 **Overview**

 The RAMP-RT dataset (Rocket, Artillery, Mortar Projectiles – Radar Targets) provides synthetic radar detections and state estimates for ballistic trajectories generated using a point-mass model.
-Each trajectory corresponds to a specific projectile class (e.g., ML, MM, MH, GL, GH, RL, RM, RH), covering a broad range of calibers and dynamic regimes typical of battlefield projectiles.
+Each trajectory corresponds to a specific projectile class (e.g., ML, MM, MH, GL, GH, RL, RM, RH and Unknow UN), covering a broad range of calibers and dynamic regimes typical of battlefield projectiles.

 **Data Generation**